joergen7/erlang-red/README.md

 Visual Unit Testing
 ---

-My plan is to create test flows that represent specific NodeRED functionality that needs to be implemented by Erlang-RED.
+My plan is to create test flows that represent specific NodeRED functionality that needs to be implemented by Erlang-Red.
 This provides regression testing and todos for the implementation.

 I created a keyboard shortcut for creating and storing these test flows from the flow editor directly.
 However I was still use the terminal to execute tests `make eunit-test` - which  became painful.
 So instead I pulled this testing into Node-RED, as the gif demonstrates: